Relative truth and the ‘Rashomon Effect’: 70 years of Akira Kurosawa masterpiece ‘Rashomon’

 It’s almost as if the trauma of the tragic events refuses to be uttered into existence through language because the priest and the woodcutter just stare into nothingness.
 The latter keeps mumbling, “I don’t understand, I just don’t understand.”
 Everything is set into motion only when an outsider comes in out of the rain and asks about what is being discussed, or rather avoided.
 The irreverent commoner dismisses it when someone tells him that a man was murdered.
 He immediately replies, “Just one?
 So what?”
 Kurosawa sets the tone for the entire film with this exchange because he creates a distinction between the idealistic priest who cannot come to terms with the human capacity for evil and the common man who has become desensitised to a world of crime.
 Instead of paying respect to the weight of the tragedy, he starts tearing the wood out of the Gate to build a fire.
 He can only think of himself.

 Kurosawa expands on Akutagawa’s experimental prose by conducting a fascinating translation to the cinematic medium.
 The story revolves around a bandit called Tajomaru (played by the legendary Toshiro Mifune) who chances upon a beautiful lady in the middle of a forest, guarded by her samurai husband.
 Even though he is captured by a policeman later and subjected to legal proceedings for killing the husband, it’s never clear what really happened.
 All the characters involved in the event present their cases to the camera and the audience is left to sift through the massacred remains of objectivity.
 We are the jury but we do not know whom to trust.
 This phenomenon has now been termed the “Rashomon Effect”, used to describe a situation where a single event is interpreted in multiple ways by multiple witnesses.
-It is in this macrocosm of moral relativism where Kurosawa holds a beautiful funeral for the ideal of “objective” truth and justice, divine or otherwise.
+It is in this macrocosm of moral relativism that Kurosawa holds a beautiful funeral for the ideal of “objective” truth and justice, divine or otherwise.

 The radical, non-linear narrative of Rashomon is a tremendous cinematic achievement because it reduces the significance of chronological continuity.
 Just like the constructed ruins of the enormous Rashomon Gate, it is a combination of fragments belonging to different dimensions and there is no way of telling them apart anymore.
 Tajomaru nonchalantly claims, “If it hadn’t been for that wind, I wouldn’t have killed him.”
 The gravity of his crimes devolves into the absurdity of postmodern irony.
 We hear the accounts of Tajomaru, the lady, the spirit of the dead man channelled through a medium and the woodcutter but all their words are shrouded in ambiguity.
 They project their own fantasies and we see and hear what we want to.
 What’s interesting is the attitude of the commoner throughout the film.
 The priest complains about everyone lying but the common man does not care.
 He says, “I don’t care if it’s a lie, as long as it’s entertaining.”
 This small dialogue is an example of transgressive meta-fiction and a poignant one at that.
 Kurosawa reminds us that what we are watching is a film and film has its own binaries of the philosophical and the commercial.
 On a primary level, the story is about a phallic battle involving two men who cross swords for the “possession” of a woman but the plot takes a backseat to the philosophical concept that Kurosawa presents.
 The truth does not exist anymore.
 For a brief moment, we think that the woodcutter is telling the truth because he was an outsider looking in but his hypocrisy is pointed out by the commoner as well.
 The woodcutter did not want to get involved only because he stole a valuable pearl dagger from the crime scene, not because he was traumatised by the events.
 Humanity’s hope for any kind of moral order is akin to the small bonfire that the commoner ignites.
 It fails to illuminate anything in a world of black rain.